 Duration: 50 minutes, with pauses for questions

-Timing: Tours will take place at 2 p.m. & 6 p.m.
+Timing: Tours will take place at 2 p.m.
 Central Time on the second Wednesday of the month.
-Please click the date and time below to register for that particular tour:
+There will no longer be tours at 6 p.m.
+Please click the date and time below to register for the monthly afternoon tours!

 Cost: $15 per connection